From Roger S. Conrad

 Take advantage of our risk-free 60 day trial!
 No questions asked.
 Prefer to order over the phone?
 Call customer service toll-free at 1-877-302-0749

-By joining us now, that’s the highest price you’ll ever pay, provided your subscription stays up to date.
-It’s what we call our forever guarantee.
+By joining us now, you’ll never pay more than that price, provided your subscription stays up to date.
+It’s what I call our forever guarantee.

 Thanks for reading.